eerotal/LibreSignage/README.rst

 10. Navigate to the domain name you entered and you should see the LibreSignage login page.

-4.2.2.
+4.3.2.
 Building a Docker image on Debian or Ubuntu ..................................................

+*These instructions apply on Debian 9 (Stretch) and Ubuntu 18.04 (Bionic Beaver)*

 You can build LibreSignage Docker images by following the instructions below.

-1. Follow the steps 1-5 from `4.2.1.
+1. Follow the steps 1-5 from `4.3.1.
 Building a native build on Debian or Ubuntu`_.
 2. Install `Docker <https://www.docker.com/>`_ if it isn't yet installed.
 3. Run the following command::